 The area has not benefited from coordinated planning efforts by either the public or private sectors.
-There is a need to focus redevelopment efforts relating to business attraction and retention as well as the coordination of redevelopment efforts for modern uses.
-These efforts will be important to the area's continued improvement and preservation of tax base.
+There is a need to focus redevelopment efforts relating to business attraction as well as the coordination of redevelopment efforts for modern mixed-use redevelopment.
+These efforts will be important to the area's improvement and increase in tax base.